Kate and William’s last day in Australia began with the ANZAC Day dawn service at the Australian War Memorial.

 It is a striking sight, looking at the number of names and poppies.

-It turns out Kate’s hat is by an Australian milliner, Jonathan Howard.
+Kate’s coat and hat were in keeping with a military color scheme.
+It turns out the Duchess’s hat is by an Australian milliner, Jonathan Howard.

 The Courier-Mail had the story: